Scrye: History

-JM White, publisher of the role-playing game magazine Cryptych, launched the magazine in June 1994 after being introduced to Magic by its publisher, Wizards of the Coast's Peter Adkison, in July 1993.
+Joanne M. White, publisher of the role-playing game magazine Cryptych, launched the magazine in mid-1994 after being introduced to Magic by its publisher, Wizards of the Coast's Peter Adkison, in July 1993.
+Issue #4, dated February 1995, was the first issue to carry a publication date, leaving the magazine's exact launch date difficult to determine.

 In 1996 SCRYE published a second magazine as a market test.
 The magazine Mastyr, covered tournament Magic.
 Sales were not strong enough to support a separate publication and the features of Mastyr were rolled into SCRYE after a single issue.

-White sold the magazine on November 15, 1999 to Krause Publications, which was later acquired by F+W Publications Inc. John Jackson Miller became the editor and added collectible miniatures game coverage to the magazine in 2000 prior to the release of Mage Knight.
+White sold the magazine on November 15, 1999, to Krause Publications, which was later acquired by F+W Publications Inc. John Jackson Miller became the editor and added collectible miniatures game coverage to the magazine in 2000 prior to the release of Mage Knight.
 Under later editor Joyce Greenholdt, the magazine's frequency increased to monthly.
 Miller and Greenholdt also produced two volumes in 2001 and 2003 covering all collectible card and miniature games to date, the Scrye Collectible Card Game Checklist and Price Guide.

 On Nov.
 15, 2006, the magazine's publisher purchased gamingreport.com, an independent game news site, to serve as the official website for the magazine.

 On January 29, 2009, the magazine's publisher sent an email to staff and contributors of SCRYE announcing their intent to cease publication of the magazine after the April 2009 edition, the magazine's 131st regular issue.
-In that issue, the magazine's editors suggested that the decision to cease publication was due, at least in part, to financial problems resulting from the economic crisis in the United States: "The reason behind this decision should come as no surprise to anyone who's been paying attention to recent events, both within our hobby and in the world in general...as things stand, we cannot continue to publish the magazine profitably while still providing the level of quality entertainment and information that you, our readers, need and deserve in exchange for your money."
+In that issue, the magazine's editors suggested that the decision to cease publication was due, at least in part, to financial problems resulting from the 2008 financial crisis: "The reason behind this decision should come as no surprise to anyone who's been paying attention to recent events, both within our hobby and in the world in general...as things stand, we cannot continue to publish the magazine profitably while still providing the level of quality entertainment and information that you, our readers, need and deserve in exchange for your money."